Post updated, April 2023.

 3. It talks to your client base.

-You know what your clients need, you know what things they’re going to be asking.
+You know what your clients need.
+You know what things they’re going to be asking.
 And if you don’t, you absolutely should.
-There’s no excuse to have not done your homework on this, it’s pretty basic business marketing stuff.
+Knowing your audience is marketing 101.

 Think about the things they want to know that surrounds your industry.
 What solutions do they need that a blog post could provide?
 How will your blog speak directly to them and help with the burning questions they have?